-According to Figure 23, two EJ Communities (West Arden-Arcade and South Sacramento) have large areas with older homes and lower-income residents.
-Figure 23 also shows North Highlands/Foothill Farms having a large area of older homes but this is misleading because most of this area is comprised of the McClellan Industrial Business Park.
+According to Figure 25: Census Tracts in EJ Communities with Potentially Large Number of Houses Needing Maintenance, two EJ Communities (West Arden-Arcade and South Sacramento) have large areas with older homes and lower-income residents.
+Figure 25 also shows North Highlands/Foothill Farms having a large area of older homes but this is misleading because most of this area is comprised of the McClellan Business Park.
 The only other areas in the unincorporated County with older homes and lower income residents are semi-rural areas west of North Highlands and in the Sacramento Delta (Sacramento County, 2009).